IdoBH123/Hangman---Python/README.md

 Gameplay:

-  1. Before the game starts, the player is asked to enter (a) a path to a word file and (b) a position (index) for a word in the file.
+  1. Before the game starts, the player is asked to enter (a) a path to a words file and (b) a position (index) for a word in the file.

   2. Based on the player's input, the game selects the corresponding word from the file as the secret phrase.